 Olivette home prices are not only among the most expensive in Missouri, but Olivette real estate also consistently ranks among the most expensive in America.

-Olivette is a decidedly white-collar city, with fully 91.43% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Olivette is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Olivette who work in management occupations (14.37%), office and administrative support (13.15%), and teaching (10.39%).
+Olivette is a decidedly white-collar city, with fully 91.18% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Olivette is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Olivette who work in management occupations (12.06%), healthcare (10.90%), and business and financial occupations (10.54%).

 Also of interest is that Olivette has more people living here who work in computers and math than 95% of the places in the US.